saleemhananbaji/Hospitality-Analysis/README.md

   - Realisation % and ADR by booking platform
   - Property-level KPI comparison

-Purpose: Helps stakeholders quickly assess revenue drivers, room profitability, and performance by location and platform.
+Purpose: Helps stakeholders quickly assess revenue, room profitability, and performance by location and platform.

 ### Booking Overview